Debendranath Tagore: Education and work

+Debendranath Tagore at the age of 18.

-Debendranath studied at home from 1820 to 1827.
+Debendranath Tagore started his education at home from 1820 to 1827.
 In 1829, he was admitted to the Anglo Hindu College established by Raja Rammohan Roy.
 After studying there for some time, he started looking after his father's property and business, as well as philosophy and religion.
 When his grandfather died in 1838, he had a mental change.
-He became interested in religion and started studying various subjects including Mahabharata, Upanishads and Eastern-Western philosophy.
+He became interested in religion and started studying various subjects including the Mahabharata, Upanishads and Eastern-Western philosophy.
 As a result, he developed a desire for spirituality.
 He established the "Tattwara Jani Sabha" (1839), which was later renamed as the Tattwabodhini Sabha.
 At this time he published a Bengali translation of the Katha Upanishad (1840).

-In 1842, Debendranath took charge of the Tattwabodhini Sabha and the Brahmo Samaj.
+In 1842, Debendranath was involved in charge of the Tattwabodhini Sabha and the Brahmo Samaj.
 The following year, the Tattwabodhini Patrika was published in his own money under the editorship of Akshay Kumar Datta.
 In this newspaper, the Upanishads were published with Debendranath's scholarship and Bengali translation.
-With the efforts of Debendranath, the public meetings were started on the Vedas.
+With the efforts of Debendranath, public meetings were started on the Vedas.
 In 1844, Debendranath introduced the first method of Brahmopasana and from the following year it was used in the Brahmo Samaj.
-As a result of his long study of scriptures, he realised that it was not possible to lay the foundation of Brahmanism on the Upanishads alone.
-So from 1848 onwards, he gradually started publishing a translation of the Rig Veda in the Tattwabodhini Patrika, which was published in a library called Brahmo Dharma (1869).
+As a result of his long study of scriptures, he realised it was not possible to lay the foundation of Brahmanism on the Upanishads alone.
+So from 1848 onwards, he gradually started publishing a translation of the Rig Veda in the Tattwabodhini Patrika, which was published in a library called Brahmo Dharma (1849).
 In 1850, another of his books, Atmattvavidya, was published.
 In 1853, he was appointed secretary of the Tattwabodhini Sabha and in 1859 established the Brahma Vidyalaya.

-Debendranath stopped the pooja-parvanadi and introduced festivals like 'Magh Utsav', 'New Year', 'Diksha Din' etc. In 1867, he bought a large piece of land called Bhubandaga in Birbhum and established an ashram.
+Debendranath ceased the pooja-parvanadi and introduced festivals like 'Magh Utsav', 'New Year', 'Diksha Din' etc. In 1867, he bought a large piece of land called Bhubandaga in Birbhum and established an ashram.
 This ashram is today's famous Santiniketan.
 He was also one of the founders of the Bethune Society of the Hindu Charitable Institution.